 Most true haemangiomas (not vascular malformations, see above) will reach a certain size and then shrink away and do not require treatment.
 Sometimes when they go away, they leave some changes in the skin such as thinning or redness or scarring.
 This may be treated with laser or surgery to improve the final appearance.
 If required, this is usually done prior to going to school.

 Some haemangiomas do reach a size that requires early treatment.
 This is especially so if they threaten to damage a vital organ such as the eye.
 We would always consider treatment for haemangiomas around the eye, nose, lips, ears, airway, or nappy area.
-We would also consider treatment for haemangiomas at other areas of the face, or for larger lesions elsewhere on the skin, or for any ulcerated haemangioma (see below).
+We would also consider treatment for haemangiomas at other areas of the face, or for larger lesions elsewhere on the skin, or for any ulcerated haemangioma (see above).
 The most common treatment today is the drug propranolol.
 This is a drug which has been used for many years to treat high blood pressure and migraine.
 Since 2008, it has been shown to also be an effective treatment for haemangioma.
 Propranolol treatment needs to be supervised by an experienced paediatrician or dermatologist.
 It is generally taken by mouth and needs to be continued for several months, or sometimes a year or more.
 Propranolol should therefore only be started if the doctor and parent have both agreed that treatment is required and are committed to the full course.